pmunts/muntsos/README.md

   the cross-toolchain packages.
 A Linux distribution **`gprbuild`** is no longer necessary for building Ada programs for **MuntsOS** targets.

+- 23 August 2025 -- I have now upgraded my build server to [Debian 13
+  (Trixie)](https://www.debian.org/News/2025/20250809) and created the [Munts Technologies Debian package repository for Debian 13](https://repo.munts.com/debian13).
+I plan to maintain the Debian 12 package repository until the end of this 2025.

 ## Quick Setup Instructions for the Impatient

 Instructions for installing the **MuntsOS** cross-toolchain development